isamu-isozaki/Politician-Analyzer/README.md

  -  Budget proposals
  -  Who did he assign to which posiiton
  -  All records of talking in congress etc
-I may add other items here but this can differ based on country/position
+I may add other items here but this can differ based on country/position.
+Also, it may be difficult to gather all the above.

 For this step, I mainly want to only use government issued data.
 One issue is for some facts they might not be available there ex amount of money recieved from x company.